GUIDE

 Definition of hard skills

-There are a large number of effective methods:
+There are many effective methods:

-• Practical tests : Administer specific exercises related to the position.
-For a developer, offer a live coding challenge or a task to be performed on a relevant programming language like Python or Java.
-This makes it possible to directly measure the candidate's technical mastery.
+• Practical tests : Administer job-specific exercises.
+For a developer, propose a live coding challenge or a task to be completed using a relevant programming language such as Python or Java.
+This allows you to directly assess the candidate's technical proficiency.

-What are the different categories of Hard Skills?
+What are the different categories of hard skills?

-Here are some examples of Hard Skills:
+Here are some examples of hard skills:

-Technical skills & IT
+Technical & IT Skills

-Linguistic skills
+Language skills

 Analytical skills

-Design & Creation Skills
+Design & creative skills

-They include mastery of graphic creation software like Adobe Photoshop, Illustrator, and Indesign.
-A graphic designer must be able to create attractive visuals for advertising campaigns, websites or marketing media.
+These skills include proficiency in graphic design software such as Adobe Photoshop, Illustrator, and InDesign.
+A graphic designer must be able to create compelling visuals for advertising campaigns, websites, or marketing materials.
 In the product design sector, the ability to use prototyping tools is also essential.

 Financial skills